OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 ### Previously discovered targets

 If a target has been created via Cloud Target Discovery, the next time the same cloud resource is discovered, the target will simply be updated.
-Targets are matched by to the resource by target name, which is formatted depending on the discovered resource.
+Existing targets are matched by target name, which is formatted depending on the discovered resource.
 The names are chosen to be unique but as readable as possible.

 - Azure Web App: `azure-web-app/{resource-group}/{web-app-name}`
 - ECS Cluster: `{ecs-cluster-arn}`